data-8/datascience/docs/tables.rst

 If that syntax is confusing, you can click the method name itself to get to the details page for that method.
 That page will have a more straightforward syntax.

-At the time of this writing, most methods only have one or two sentences of documentation, so what you see here is all that you'll get for the time being.
-We are actively working on documentation, prioritizing the most complicated methods (mostly visualizations).

 Creation

 .. autosummary::
     :toctree: _autosummary

     Table.__init__
-    Table.empty
     Table.from_records
     Table.from_columns_dict
     Table.read_table